Ferm Y Felin

 What's in store for the garden in 2021?

-We will be expanding our VegBox Scheme, operating over a longer growing season (End of May - End of November) and for more customers.
+We will be expanding our VegBox Scheme, operating over a longer growing season (Beginning of June - End of November) and for more customers.
 Orders will be placed online or over the phone and collected on site.
 If you live locally and this is of interest to you, please get in touch today.
 We will also be opening a Farm shop on site where we will be selling freshly harvested in-season fruit and vegetables.

 Keep an eye out on our website and socials for any updates.